watermelone1/2025-Programming-Curriculum/Week 1/Variables.md

 motorIDs[1]; // get the first member of motorIDs
 // returns 2 what happened?
 ```
-Array indeces start at 0, meaning that `motorIDs[0]` returns the first item in the array, and `motorIDs[1]` returns the second item, lets try again
+Array indices start at 0, meaning that `motorIDs[0]` returns the first item in the array, and `motorIDs[1]` returns the second item, lets try again

 ```java
 int[] motorIDs = {1,2,3,4,5};